You can do this.

 10. Turn Comedy Central on repeat.

-Sometimes laughter really is the best medicine.
+Sometimes, laughter is the best medicine.

-11. Do NOT run into him.
+11. Do not run into your ex.

 12. Dip your toe into the dating pool.

-If you don’t trust yourself to come home from a date and miss your ex boyfriend even more, leave the toe-dipping alone until you’re ready.
+If you don’t trust yourself to come home from a date and miss your ex-boyfriend even more, leave the toe-dipping alone until you’re ready.
 You know who you are and what stage you’re in.

 Let this emotional process be okay.
 The more you do the things on this list and stay positive about yourself, the easier it will be to get over your ex.